 The first step in requesting a remote second opinion from an MSK doctor is to submit an online appointment request form.

 Some of the questions on the form are meant for patients who are making in-person appointments.
 Do not worry about that — you are in the right place.
-Under “Select Patient Services,” make sure to indicate that you are seeking services by email or video.
+Under “Select Patient Services,” make sure to indicate that you are seeking remote services.

-Once you have submitted the form, one of our care advisers will reach out to you by phone or by email.
+Once you have submitted the form, our reception team will reach out to you by phone or by email.
 This usually happens on the same day or the next business day.

-Your care advisers will provide you with a list of the medical information needed to conduct the review.
+A dedicated care adviser will assist you throughout the process.
+Your care adviser will provide you with a list of the medical information needed to conduct the review.
 We may recommend that you submit medical records, pathology slides, radiology images, or a combination of these items.

 This is an important step because our opinion will be based on the quality and quantity of the information received.